TheNextLvlTheNextLvl

 • generator - Specifies the world generator plugin to use for generating the world.

-You can use the the-void preset instead of relying on a void generator plugin.
+Use --void-world instead of a void generator plugin.

 Learn more about why you should stop using void generator plugins.